MicrosoftDocs/winrt-api/windows.ui.xaml.controls/grid_columnspacing.md

 ## -property-value

-The distance (in pixels) between grid columns.
+The uniform distance (in pixels) between grid columns.

 ## -remarks